Neural Network Enhanced Polyconvexification of Isotropic Energy Densities in Computational Mechanics: Properties-Preserving Neural Networks

-We employ the ADAMAX optimiser with a learning rate of \(\eta = 0.001\), a batch size of \(128\), with the data shuffled at each epoch to improve model generalisation, and a patience of \(10\), i.e.~the training process is stopped if no improvement of the validation error is achieved for \(10\) successive epochs.
-The training and validation errors are computed with the loss function \eqref{eq:loss}.
+We employ the Adam optimiser with a learning rate of \(\eta = 0.001\), a batch size of \(128\), with the data shuffled at each epoch to improve model generalisation, and a patience of \(5\), i.e.~the training process is stopped if no improvement of the validation loss is achieved for \(5\) successive epochs.
+Although more complex training strategies, e.g.~with the use of learning rate decay, could have been implemented, numerical experiments demonstrate that such an approach seems unnecessary in this context.
+The training and validation losses are computed with the loss function \eqref{eq:loss}.
 The hyperparameters $\lambda_{\ineq}$ and $\lambda_{\sym}$ involved in \(\Loss\) have been determined by performing several preliminary tests with different parameter values for $\lambda_{\ineq}$ and $\lambda_{\sym}$.
-In each numerical example presented below, the given values of the $(\lambda_{\ineq}, \lambda_{\sym})$ achieved the best training performance and predictions.
+In each numerical example presented below, the given values of the $(\lambda_{\ineq}, \lambda_{\sym})$ achieved favourable training performance and predictions.

-To obtain more reliable numerical results, for each example, we conduct ten runs of training, using the same training and validation data.
+To obtain more reliable numerical results, for each example, we conduct ten or twenty independent runs of training, using the same training and validation data.
 The variations arise solely from the initialisation of model weights and the stochastic nature of data loading during training, since a shuffle is used.
 The numerical results presented are obtained by averaging the outputs of the ten network realisations.
+To assess the accuracy of the neural network predictions \(\Phi^{\pc}_{\pred}\) in comparison to the ground truth \(\Phi^{\pc}\), obtained either analytically or by numerical algorithms, we compute the following error metrics, namely the mean error